horazont/aioxmpp/docs/glossary.rst

      An endpoint in the Jabber network, anything that can be addressed by a :term:`JID`.
 (Compare :rfc:`6122` section 2.1)

+   Jabber ID
    JID
      Jabber Identifier.
 The unique address of an :term:`entity
      <Entity>` in the Jabber network.
 (Compare :rfc:`6122` section 2).

+     Jabber IDs are represented as :class:`aioxmpp.JID` objects in aioxmpp.

    Tracking Service
      A :term:`Service` which provides functionality for updating